SymbolNotFound/gorng/README.md

 # gorng (rhymes with "orange")

-Golang library of a consistent pseudo-random number generator (PRNG).
+Golang library of an unbiased, repeatable pseudo-random number generator (PRNG).

 Implemented with the bit-mixing phase of SHA1, provides a convenient interface for generating unbiased samples for a specified number of bits.
 Because it is